strohs/memeify/README.md

 Getting image data from API Gateway into lambda, without API Gateway munging the data, was a little more of an adventure.
 After reading dozens of forum posts, my understanding is that API-Gateway did not support multipart/form-data until late 2017.
-Before that time, you could not POST form data to API-GW and I am not sure how developers worked around this (if it all).
+Before that time, you could not POST multipart/form-data to API-GW and I am not sure how developers worked around this (if it all).
 Fortunately, support for multipart/form-data was added in late 2017 but you have to manually configure support for it within API Gateway [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
 Basically, you tell API Gateway to treat multipart/form-data as binary data and it will automatically BASE64 encode the entire multipart/form-data body.
 This body is then attached to the `ApiGatewayProxyEvent` and sent to your lambda function.
-This process keeps any binary image data from being corrupted, but it increases the request size by about 33%.
+This process keeps the image data from being corrupted, but it increases the request size by about 33%.
 An alternate approach, and one that avoids using API Gateway, would be to post new images directly into a S3 bucket and have your lambda trigger off of new bucket PUT events.
-I did not take this approach because I wanted to explore using API Gateway with Lambda proxy integration.

 Another observation is that my current implementation of memeify is a memory hog, as all processing is done in memory.
 For example: